wjc666666/Assignment-1---ReactJS-app/README.md

 + Trending Movies-GET /trending/movie/week – Fetches the most popular/trending movies of the week
 + Movie Reviews-GET /movie/:id/reviews – Fetches all reviews for a movie
 + Movie Recommendations-GET /movie/:id/recommendations – Fetches recommended movies based on a selected movie
++ Movie Credits - GET /movie/:id/credits – Fetches the cast and crew details for a movie

 ## Routing.
 The following routes are supported in the application: